spyshiv/commit-g/README.md

 3. Follow the interactive prompts to:

-- ✅ Accept the suggested message
+- ✅ Commit with this message
 - ✏️ Edit the message
-- 🔄 Regenerate a new suggestion
+- 🔄 Regenerate the message
-- ❌ Cancel the commit
+- ❌ Cancel

 ---